ABOUT LR'S MASTER OF SCIENCE IN NURSING (MSN) DEGREE PROGRAM

 Lenoir-Rhyne University’s Master of Science Program in Nursing offers two graduate level courses of study that build upon baccalaureate nursing practice.
 The MSN program assists students to develop the competencies necessary to function as either an educator or an administrator.

 The program is designed with the working adult in mind.
-It is fully online, and students may begin any semester (summer, fall, or spring term).
+It is fully online, and applications are accepted year round for summer and fall terms.
 As a non-cohort program, students can complete the curriculum at their own pace—full-time or part-time.

 The School of Nursing fosters in its graduates a sense of global responsibility and accountability for developing leadership skills in order to engage in higher level practice.
 The following are the MSN program goals:

 - Provide MSN programs that are grounded in the Christian faith, liberal arts, and the related sciences.